dknieriem/MailChimp-To-Pardot-Translator/readme.md

 Installation
 ---

+This plugin can be installed one of two ways:
-* [Download](https://github.com/dknieriem/MailChimp-To-Pardot-Translator/archive/master.zip) and put it in your `Packages` folder
+* [Download](https://github.com/dknieriem/MailChimp-To-Pardot-Translator/archive/master.zip) and put it in your `Packages` folder OR
 * Clone this repo in your `Packages` folder: `git clone git://github.com/dknieriem/MailChimp-To-Pardot-Translator.git`

 Usage